Landsil/haveibeenpwned-password-check/README.md

 Untill I have time to re-write them you have to assume they work on Linux.
-I can't be bothered with Windows and Mac requesres removing few linces. (sys related, mostly cleaning)
+I can't be bothered with Windows and Mac requires removing few lines. (sys related, mostly cleaning)

 Those scripts lets your users query offline file with SHA1 passwords taken from Have I been Pwned. https://haveibeenpwned.com/Passwords